Dreamteam Calamities: The Find

 "I found one... two," Aaden said.
 "Fuck," he gasped.

-There were two girls, both of whom looked to be young, although on Pendor that kind of determination is merely cosmetic.
+There were two women, both of whom looked a younger age than most people wore, although on Pendor that kind of determination is merely cosmetic.
 They could be hundreds of years old, for all we knew.
 They were completely emaciated, their faces sunk into their skulls, their once pale skin now paper-thin and grey.
 Strands of hair lay loose around them, fallen out in their starvation.
 They had probably been pretty once.
 Aaden reached down.
-“This one has a pulse.
+"This one has a pulse.
 And this one.
 Dave?
 I need an emergency med-evac to my location on the double.
-I have at least two casualties.”
+I have at least two casualties."
 And both were unconscious.
-“Hey!
-Wake up!” he shouted, patting each on her paper-thin cheek.
+"Hey!
+Wake up!" he shouted, patting each on her paper-thin cheek.
 Neither of them moved.